fenestbuc/kubar-SCF/README.md

 4. **Commission-Based Reward System**: Validators are compensated from a 'Validator Reward Pool,' funded by a portion of the transaction fees collected from platform activities.
 Rewards are distributed proportionally based on validators' computational contributions to the network.

-3. **Runtime Environment**:
+5. **Runtime Environment**:
-    - **Custom Runtime Logic**: The runtime environment in Substrate allows Kubar Protocol to implement its unique business logic, including the handling of the Kubar Token (KT), transaction processing, and interaction with AI/ML microservices.
+    - **Custom Runtime Logic**: The runtime environment in Substrate allows Kubar Protocol to implement its unique business logic, including the handling of the fiat currencies and stablecoins, transaction processing, and interaction with AI/ML microservices.
     - **Upgradability**: The runtime can be upgraded on the fly, allowing for seamless introduction of new features or adjustments to existing ones without network disruption.

 #### Expected Outcomes